cloudfoundry/cf-networking-release/docs/known-issues.md

   when the green app is deployed it will have a different app guid than blue, meaning any container to container policies that blue has configured will need to be configured for green as well.

+### Silk-Release IPTables logging not effective in BOSH Lite
+  When using BOSH Lite, iptables logging between deployed applications on the same diego-cell does not log to `/var/log/kern.log`.
+Due to this, the iptables-logger job is unable to read and generate the logging statements in `/var/vcap/sys/log/iptables-logger/iptables.log`.